noppa/get-optional/README.md

 ## Caveats
-* The type definition for Flow doesn't allow accessing class or interface properties `get`/`getWithDefault`.
-Try to use types defined with `type` declarations instead, or cast the class instance to a indexable type before using (see _tests/typings/testbed/flow-should-pass/get.js_ for an example).
+* The type definition for Flow doesn't allow accessing class or interface properties with `get`/`getWithDefault`.
+Try to use types defined with `type` declarations instead, or cast the class instance to an indexable type before using (see _tests/typings/testbed/flow-should-pass/get.js_ for an example).
 * No more than 5 keys are supported, unlike in most other similar implementations where any number of keys can be passed as the path.
 This is done to match the runtime behaviour